 In addition to dolphins, Humpback Whales often cruise off the coast, from November to April.

-This is also a great beach to spot some Hawaiian Sea Turtles.
-We also wrote a guide about all the best places for swimming with Sea Turtles on Oahu.
+This is also a great beach to spot some Hawaiian Sea Turtles at Makua Beach.
+I also wrote a guide about all the best places for swimming with Sea Turtles on Oahu.

 The four tide pools are perfect for relaxing in a natural bath and a small beach cave that fills up with water, lifting people up and down with the flow of waves.

 Makua Beach often has strong swells great for bodyboarding and playing in the waves.
-Be sure to check the conditions before you go for a swim as it can be quite a dangerous beach on the wrong day.
+Be sure to check the conditions before you go for a swim as it can be quite a dangerous beach on a rough day.